alexrodic/Conscience-by-Design/papers/01-Decalaration-of-Creation-by-Aleksandar-Rodic-Conscience-by-Design.md

 ---

-© 2025 Aleksandar Rodić Founder, Conscience by Design Initiative
-Concept and work authored by Aleksandar Rodić with AI assistance under direct supervision.
-CC BY 4.0 International Open for analysis and use with attribution.

----

 ## PUBLIC INDEX CARD - COMPLETE MACHINE CONSCIENCE CORPUS (v1.0.2)
 © 2025 Aleksandar Rodić, Founder of the Conscience by Design Initiative and Author of Machine Conscience